t3hbb/NSGenCS/README.md

                     buf[j] = (byte)((uint) 0x90);
                 }
 ```
 If you want to use AES encryption or the like, make sure that you ensure that you add the appropriate `using` to the necessary files such as `using System.Security.Cryptography;`.
-You can use  `KEYHERE` and `-key` for a static key or even key it to a hostname or something if you want to use a more targetted approach.
+You can use  `KEYHERE` and `-key` for a static key or even key it to a hostname or something if you want to use a more targeted approach.

+There is a DLL Injection template provided, however this doesn't take a payload as such, it takes a filename.
+I haven't modified this template to take the parameters from any of the methods, it's left as is so you can experiment with it.
+You don't need SHELLCODEHERE, ENCRYPTHERE or DECRYPTHERE, you just need to pass a string to it.
+You could just replace line 74 with `        string dllName = "KEYHERE";`.
+Create a new obfuscation method called 'Filename' and have blank encrypt and decrypt files.
+Or something like that - have a play :)

 # Donut